 Culturally, it has been a rich city associated with Jiroft culture.
 In other words, this ancient site has been a human settlement independent of ancient Mesopotamia.
-Several discoveries have contributed to the fact that Shahr-e- Sukhte must have had a particularly remarkable culture.
+Several discoveries have contributed to the fact that Shahr-e- Sukhte must have had a particularly unique culture.
 Here are some of them:

-- According to some paleoanthropologists, women had a pivotal role in social aspects and financial fields of the families.
+- According to some paleoanthropologists, women had a pivotal role in the social aspects and financial fields of the families.
 Only inside some of the women’s graves, a particular type of insignias had been unearthed distinguishing prominent members of the society from the others.

-- The skeleton of a professional camel rider suggests he had been a courier delivering parcels, messages over long distances.
+- The skeleton of a professional camel rider suggests he had been a courier delivering parcels, and messages over long distances.

 - According to the excavations carried out at the Burnt City, there were farmers and craftsmen among various guilds working in this ancient settlement.
-Weavers who made carpets, baskets, etc, using their teeth, were some of the main guilds who made several different items.
+Weavers who made carpets, baskets, etc, using their teeth, were some of the main guilds that made several different items.
 Lots of teeth have been unearthed in Shahr-e Sukhte.

-In addition, the culture beyond some of the practices and discoveries mentioned above (like an artificial eyeball, brain surgery, ruler, backgammon, etc) are all indicative of a rich culture prevailing in this human settlement of the Bronze Age in South East of Iran.
+In addition, the culture beyond some of the practices and discoveries mentioned above (like an artificial eyeball, brain surgery, ruler, backgammon, etc) is all indicative of a rich culture prevailing in this human settlement of the Bronze Age in South East of Iran.

 The Fall of Shahr-e-Sukhte